ebezault/gobo-vscode/doc/compile_and_run_in_debug_console.md

 }
 ```

-When running this launch configuration, the ECF file in the currently selected *Editor* panel will used to compile the Eiffel system it describes in the *Output* panel, and then executed in the *Debug Console* panel.
+This configuration compiles and runs the Eiffel system described by the **ECF file currently open** in the *Editor*.

-In order to know more about ECF files, please read the *Gobo Eiffel* documentation [here](https://www.gobosoft.com/eiffel/gobo/library/tools/doc/ecf.html).
+Learn more about ECF files in the [Gobo Eiffel documentation](https://www.gobosoft.com/eiffel/gobo/library/tools/doc/ecf.html).

 ### ECF Target

-When the ECF file has several targets, the last one will be used by default to compile the Eiffel system.
-Choose another target with:
+If the ECF defines multiple targets, the last one is used by default.
+Specify another target:

 ```json
 "ecfTarget": "my_target"